"Phonics is fun because it helps me learn lots of sounds"

 "Phonics helps me to learn fun words"

 Phonics is taught daily to all children in Foundation, Year One and those in Year Two who have not passed the phonics screening check in Year One or completed the Read, Write Inc. phonics programme.
-Our aim is for most children to finish Read Write Inc. phonics by the end of Year One or shortly after they start Year Two.
+Our aim is for children to finish Read Write Inc. phonics by the end of Year One or shortly after they start Year Two.
 They will then start the Read Write Inc. spelling programme.

 Progress with phonics and the Year One Phonics Screening Check